Exceptions to Student Consent

 - The release of education record and PII information to appropriate parties if the school determines that there is an articulable and significant threat to the health and safety to a student or other individuals.

 Release of Disciplinary Information

-Provisions of FERPA, as amended by the Higher Education Amendments of 1998, govern access to a student's disciplinary file.
-The student and/or university officials who demonstrate a legitimate educational need for disciplinary information may have access to the student's disciplinary file.
-Parent(s) can have access to the student's disciplinary file without written consent of the student even if the student has requested otherwise.
+Provisions of FERPA, as amended by the Higher Education Amendments of 1998, govern access to your disciplinary file.
+You and/or university officials who demonstrate a legitimate educational need for disciplinary information may have access to your disciplinary file.
+Parent(s) can have access to your disciplinary file without your written consent, even if you've requested otherwise.

-In addition, parent(s) may be notified if a student under 21 years of age is found responsible for a violation involving use or possession of alcohol and drugs.
+In addition, parent(s) may be notified if you're under 21 years of age and are found responsible for a violation involving use or possession of alcohol and drugs.